Art birthday party places

 Museum & attraction birthday party places

 For those kids who love all things that vroom, toot, chug and zoom, the New York Transit Museum, located in an authentic 1930's subway station, is both a historical learning experience and a chance to see vintage subways, turnstiles and engineering innovations up close.
 Though the guided tour pumps tiny conductors and adults full of amazing knowledge and trivia, the workshops may be the best part of the party.
-Museum educators lead the group in your choice of DIY activities such as designing a vehicle, creating a mosaic worthy of a subway platform or going on a scavenger hunt.
+Museum educators lead the group in your choice of DIY activities such as designing a vehicle or creating a mosaic worthy of a subway platform.
 A scavenger hunt is also available, too, if your curious kiddos are anxious to roam around and make discoveries.
-Ages 3 and up.
+Ages 3–11.

 Take your BCM experience to the next level with an action-packed party for kids.
-Sign ’em up for the basic party-hour option admits up to 12 guests to a party room where you can serve your cake.
-Another option is to recruit a museum guide to lead your kids through activities like meeting friendly reptiles and learning about their natural habitats or adventuring together on a scavenger hunt that features hands-on exhibits with a play grocery store and pizza parlor.
-After the kids have worked up an appetite, they can chow down on real food and cake (provided by the venue).
+Recruit a museum guide to lead your kids through activities like meeting friendly reptiles, learning about their natural habitats or adventuring together on a scavenger hunt that features hands-on exhibits with a play grocery store and pizza parlor.
+After the kids have worked up an appetite, they can chow down on real food and cake.
 Ages 1–10.